math0ne/zeroboard/README.md

 - **Image Library**: Access uploaded images through the image manager
 - **Local Storage**: Images are stored locally in your browser

-## 🌐 Deployment

-This app is built as a static site and can be deployed to any static hosting service:

-### Vercel (Recommended)
-1. Push your code to GitHub
-2. Connect your repository to Vercel
-3. Deploy automatically with zero configuration

-### Netlify
-1. Build the project: `npm run build`
-2. Drag and drop the `dist` folder to Netlify
-3. Your site is live!

-### GitHub Pages
-1. Build the project: `npm run build`
-2. Push the `dist` folder contents to your `gh-pages` branch
-3. Enable GitHub Pages in repository settings

-### Other Hosting Services
-The `dist` folder contains all static files and can be served by:
-- Apache/Nginx
-- AWS S3 + CloudFront
-- Google Cloud Storage
-- Any CDN or static hosting service

 ## 🛠 Technical Details

 ### Built With